postmanlabs/labs-docs/src/pages/docs/running-collections/scheduling-collection-runs.md

 Many Postman users run collections at specific times each day or week.
 For example, you may want to run a collection that tests your API every day.
 You can use the Collection Runner to schedule collection runs to execute automatically at specified days and times.

 > You can also schedule collection runs using [monitors](/docs/running-collections/scheduling-collection-runs-monitors/).
 Monitors are typically used to schedule runs when you want to set up alerts like triggering on-call upon failure.
-Users typically choose the Collection Runner to schedule runs for all other use cases.
+Choose the Collection Runner to schedule runs for all other use cases.

 When you schedule a collection run with the Collection Runner, the scheduled run is added to the collection's **Runs** tab.
 You can view, pause, edit, and delete scheduled collection runs from the collection's **Runs** tab.